 School's Out Programs

 Mayor Andrew J. Ginther and all of the departments within the City of Columbus want you and your family to have a happy, healthy and safe time whenever school is out.
-In order to help, the Columbus Recreation and Parks Department will host a variety of programs and events during Summer Break with safety as its top priority.
+In order to help, the Columbus Recreation and Parks Department will host a variety of programs and events during Winter Break with safety as its top priority.
 There are also many opportunities for activities that are being offered by organizations throughout Central Ohio.
-Below are just some of the programs and resources offered during the summer.
+Below are just some of the programs and resources offered during the winter break.

 Spend the day